 Hi all!
 Thanks for stopping by.
 My name is Lynn.
-I’m 30 years old and I currently live in the busy town of Dallas, Texas.
+I’m 30 years old and I live in a little farming community just outside the West Texas town of Abilene.
 Other than being on the autism spectrum and having an insatiable appetite for ink and a love affair with 80s style short shorts, I consider myself a pretty normal guy.

 I’m a mathematician by training, an engineer by day and a beer, Scotch and cigar enthusiast by night.
 When I’m not getting inked you can most commonly find me at the bar enjoying some music, mowing down pins at the bowling alley, clanging in a bell tower or at any of my favorite local restaurants.